Stay Informed and Engaged in Uncertain Times

 MTH has also started their own podcast, The Peanut Gallery, featuring conversations about professional theater and the performing arts.
 Listen in as they discuss theater trends, the business of theater, and the power of live theatrical experiences ~ while sharing stories, musings, and anecdotes about life on stage.
 The Peanut Gallery is hosted by longtime Theater producer, director, and actor Tim Scott, alongside nationally syndicated radio host and New York and Broadway tour guide, George Harter.
 Click here to listen.

-While Kemper Museum of Contemporary Art is temporarily closed to support Kansas City’s effort to contain the spread of Coronavirus (COVID-19), there are still ways to create art with items found around your home!
-Visit their Art Videos page for projects, updated weekly.
+Hear from artists of our time, recorded at Kemper Museum of Contemporary Art.
+Click here to watch now!
+And be sure to visit their Art Videos page for projects, updated weekly.
 Share your creations on social media using the hashtags #KCVirtualPlaydates and #KemperMuseum!

 InterUrban ArtHouse‘s ArtHouse @ Your House series is a FREE live stream series designed to provide a way to stay inspired and share a sense of community during these uncertain and isolating times!
 They are regularly adding new events, so check their website for the most up to date calendar.
 Events will live stream on Facebook at facebook.com/interurbanarthouse.